CSAIL-Arch-Sec/Oreo/README.md

 # Oreo Artifact

-This repository a prototype of **Oreo: Protecting ASLR Against Microarchitectural Attacks**.
+This repository is the artifact of **Oreo: Protecting ASLR Against Microarchitectural Attacks**.

 Please check our paper for details:
 ```